cockroachdb/docs/src/current/v23.2/advanced-changefeed-configuration.md

 The following [cluster settings]({% link {{ page.version.version }}/cluster-settings.md %}) reduce bursts of [rangefeed]({% link {{ page.version.version }}/create-and-configure-changefeeds.md %}#enable-rangefeeds) work so that updates are paced steadily over time.

 {{site.data.alerts.callout_danger}}
 We do **not** recommend adjusting these settings unless you are running a large workload, or are working with the Cockroach Labs [support team]({{ link_prefix }}support-resources.html).
-Thoroughly test different cluster setting configuration before deploying to production.
+Thoroughly test different cluster setting configurations before deploying to production.
 {{site.data.alerts.end}}

 #### `kv.closed_timestamp.target_duration`